Due to COVID-19, extended order fulfilment times may apply. We apologise for any inconvenience.

 This affinity towards all things gut-healing is excellent news for fermented foods, as many naturally contain probiotics due to the natural processes involved.
 Adding things like kimchi, miso, kombucha and sauerkraut to your restaurant’s dishes will win over the hearts of the most health-conscious diners.

-It might sound strange, but fermented options are set to be some of the most popular choices on menus in 2020.
+It might sound strange, but fermented options are set to be some of the most popular choices on menus.

 All restaurants are familiar with waste.
 Whether it comes in the form of uneaten foods, corked wines, or broken glasses, there is waste being created left and right in the restaurant industry.
 In the recent past, many restaurants have adopted the concept of zero waste kitchens, but this is taken to the next level with the zero waste restaurant concept.

 To generate no waste, restaurants are using non-disposable containers, limited menus and composting techniques.
 While it’s certainly not an easy feat for every restaurant, trying to reduce your venue’s waste is a great place to start.
 Incorporating that message throughout your entire restaurant will not only help your numbers grow but will also be much better for our planet.